appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-gitlab.md

 />

 Upon successful completion of the run, you can monitor the pipeline's status, access detailed log information from its execution, and gather various other data.
+For information see [GitLab CI/CD pipelines](https://docs.gitlab.com/ee/ci/pipelines/).

-## Test the Continuous Delivery
+## Test the continuous delivery

 Follow these steps to test continuous delivery after you have committed the YAML workflow file and added the bearer token: